64 Eridani

 64 Eridani is a single, yellow-white hued star in the constellation Eridanus having variable star designation S Eridani.
-It is faintly visible to the naked eye with an apparent visual magnitude of 4.77.
+It is faintly visible to the naked eye with an apparent visual magnitude of 4.8.
 The annual parallax shift is measured at 12.01 mas, which equates to a distance of about 283 light years.
 In addition to its proper motion, it is moving closer to the Sun with a radial velocity of around −9 km/s.

-This is an F-type main-sequence star with a stellar classification of F0 V. It is catalogued a low amplitude Delta Scuti variable with a primary period of 0.273 days.
+This is an F-type star with a stellar classification of F0 V. It is catalogued a low amplitude Delta Scuti variable with a primary period of 0.273 days.
 It was originally classified, tentatively, as an RR Lyrae variable of type 'c'.

 64 Eridani is spinning rapidly with a projected rotational velocity of 212 km/s.
 This is giving the star an oblate shape with an equatorial bulge; its equatorial radius is 8% larger than its polar radius.
-The star is an estimated 644 million years old with 1.5 times the mass of the Sun.
-It is radiating 80 times the Sun's luminosity from its photosphere at an effective temperature of roughly 7,346 K.
+The star is an estimated 756 million years old with 2.3 times the mass of the Sun.
+It is radiating 65 times the Sun's luminosity from its photosphere at an effective temperature of roughly 7,346 K.